Acupuncture, Opioid Prevention, and Medicaid Policy

 This is useful policy evidence because it shows the benefits of an LAC-designed, LAC-delivered intervention: decreased pain, reduced medication use, improved quality of life, and better functional outcomes.

-3. Less useful Medicaid model: Minnesota DHS claims-data study
+3. A Medicaid model without value: Minnesota DHS claims-data study

-The evidence supports a practical public-health claim: acupuncture should not be covered only as a narrow procedure after conventional care has failed.
-It should be supported as a direct-access, first-contact, nonopioid care option for appropriate pain conditions, with enough visits and administrative simplicity to allow patients to engage in a real course of treatment.
+The evidence supports practical, LAC designed polices.
+Rather than being covered only as a narrow procedure after conventional care has failed it, acupuncture should be supported as a direct-access, first-contact, nonopioid care option for appropriate pain conditions, with enough visits and administrative simplicity to allow patients to engage in a real course of treatment.